 Whether your warrant says DWI or DUI, it really does not matter.
 The statute is the same, and the consequences are the same, so most people in Virginia use the terms interchangeably.

-The Fairfax DUI/DWI attorneys of Nichols & Green PLLC provide free appeals to circuit court as part of our fee, an unusual benefit that few Virginia attorneys are confident enough to offer.
-If your DUI/DWI case goes to trial and you are not 100 percent satisfied with the outcome, we will appeal it to circuit court without charging you any additional fees.
+Our Fairfax DUI/DWI attorney at Nichols & Green PLLC provide free appeals to circuit court as part of our fee, an unusual benefit that few Virginia attorney are confident enough to offer.
+If your DUI/DWI case goes to trial and you are not completely satisfied with the outcome, we will appeal it to circuit court without charging you any additional fees.